-The Comprehensive Dialectical Behavior Therapy (DBT) Program for Adolescents at the Center for CBT is the first of its kind in Middlesex County.
-The overarching goal of the program is to help adolescents build a life worth living.
-This is achieved through providing adolescents with validation and positive regard while at the same time guiding them to make positive behavioral changes in their lives.
-Through a supportive and goal-oriented therapeutic environment, adolescents and their families will learn new and effective ways of thinking and acting.
+The Center for CBT provides comprehensive dialectical behavior therapy (DBT) for adolescents (DBT-A), young adults (DBT-YA), and children and families (DBT-CF).
+DBT is an active, skills-based treatment that provides individuals with validation and positive regard, while at the same time guiding them to make positive behavioral changes in their lives.
+Through a supportive and goal-oriented therapeutic environment, individuals and their families will learn new and effective skills for thinking and acting.

 DBT is a gold standard treatment for individuals who have difficulties with emotional regulation and other complex challenges.
-Originally developed to treat individuals with borderline personality disorder, DBT has been adapted, studied, and found to be effective for helping adolescents dealing with multiple problems, including chronic difficulties with managing emotions, maintaining healthy interpersonal relationships, tolerating distress, and controlling impulses.
+Originally developed to treat individuals with borderline personality disorder, DBT has been adapted, studied, and found to be effective for helping adolescents and young adults dealing with multiple problems, including chronic difficulties with managing emotions, maintaining healthy interpersonal relationships, tolerating distress, and controlling impulses.
 Research also indicates that DBT helps to reduce suicide attempts, self-harming behavior, and hospitalizations while improving social functioning, coping, and quality of life.
-Many adolescents who have had unsuccessful stints with other therapies have had success in DBT.
+DBT has also been modified and found to be effective in helping to reduce emotion regulation and behavioral difficulties among school age children.
+Many adolescents, young adults, and families who have had unsuccessful experiences in other therapies have had achieved successful outcomes in DBT.

 Should you be considering DBT?

-DBT is designed to addresses individuals experiencing a broad range of problems.
-If your teenager has experienced some of the following challenges, he or she may benefit from DBT:
+DBT is designed to address a broad range of problems.
+If your child, teen, or young adult has experienced some of the following challenges, they may benefit from DBT:

 - Mood swings

 - Ups and downs in relationships

 - Thoughts that you would be better off dead